casper-network/docs-archive/dapp-dev-guide/sdk/script-sdk.rst

 Usage Examples
 ^^^^^^^^^^^^^^
-Here we outline a few of the essential tasks you can accomplish with the JavaScript SDK:
+In this section, we outline a couple of essential tasks you can accomplish with the JavaScript SDK:

-# Generating account keys to sign your deploys
+* Generating account keys
-# Sending a transfer
+* Sending a transfer

+For a complete implementation example, read the `Multi-Signature Tutorial <https://docs.casperlabs.io/en/latest/dapp-dev-guide/tutorials/multi-sig/index.html>`_, which uses the JavaScript SDK.

 Generating Account Keys
 ~~~~~~~~~~~~~~~~~~~~~~~